binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 soon as the final compiler is build, we don't want to risk polluting the final location with leftovers.

-However, under `bootstrap` there is no `sysroot` folder, so let's create a symlink to the one under tools, so that the bootstrap compiler still sees the same sysroot.
+However, under `bootstrap` there is no `sysroot` folder: creating a symlink to the one under `tools` gives the bootstrap compiler the same view of the sysroot as the binutils.
 At the same time, we want to create `sysroot` under `$TOOLS`, since we haven't done it already and no files has been placed there by a `make install`.
-Finally, we also need to create a link `$TARGET_TRIPLET/bin` under `bootstrap`, pointing to the folder where the binutils are installed.
-This is [required][gcc-build] by GCC to properly locate the assembler and the linker:
+Finally, we also need to create a link `$TARGET_TRIPLET` under `bootstrap`, pointing to the folder where the binutils are installed.
+This is [required][gcc-build] by GCC to properly locate the assembler and the
+linker:

 > If you are not building GNU binutils in the same source tree as GCC, you
 > will need a cross-assembler and cross-linker installed before